emirkorkmaz/ci-cd-aws/README.md

 Another good things....
 In case you have created a pull request, travis will recognize it and start pre-checks.
 Unless these checks are passed, you cant merge the PR

-and...dont forget to use [skip ci] on commit messages for files to be ignore for triggering travis from build&deploy
+and...dont forget to use [ci skip] on commit messages for files to be ignore for triggering travis from build&deploy

 ![1](https://github.com/emirkorkmaz/cloudera-quickstart-docker-compose/blob/master/misc/images/1.png "1")
 ![2](https://github.com/emirkorkmaz/cloudera-quickstart-docker-compose/blob/master/misc/images/2.png "2")